TheSnowcloak/Blockchain-for-sharing-documents-in-Python/README.md

 #### Trusted nodes (`/trusted_nodes/...`)
 Trusted nodes can access sensitive data and participate in Proof-of-Authority (PoA) consensus.

+> **Mining access control:** Manual mining via the `/mine` endpoint is restricted to trusted nodes (or localhost).
+Remote, untrusted callers receive `403 Forbidden`.
+Ensure the machine or IP that initiates mining appears in the trusted node list before invoking the endpoint.

 1. Register a trusted node:
    ```sh
    curl -X POST http://127.0.0.1:5000/trusted_nodes/register \